 Programmatic advertising is ever-growing, taking more of the multi-billion dollar display advertising pie each year.
-According to eMarketer, 82.5 percent of all US digital display ads will be bought via automated channels in 2018, with that number continuing to rise in 2019.
+According to eMarketer, 82.5 percent of all US digital display ads will be bought via automated channels, with that number continuing to rise in the following years.
 With this, how is the industry shaping up around brand safety issues and initiatives, and more specifically, ad fraud prevention?

-We just passed the one year mark for our three-tier ad fraud prevention system implementation, so we’re taking a look back at what we’ve learned since then.
+We just passed the three year mark for our three-tier ad fraud prevention system implementation, so we’re taking a look back at what we’ve learned since then.

 What is ad fraud?